stevewells20/cs175-cryptomator/index.md

 - The YesMen aim to draw media attention to issues caused by corporations and government through culture jamming campaigns
 - They create fake websites, fake petitions, performances and films that look legitimate at first glance, but have false information
 - These get the public’s attention and reveal the issues and corruption in “corporate takeover”
-- The YesMen consists of two men, Jacques Servin and Igor Vamos, but they likely have other members to help carry out their projects --also the YesLab
+- The YesMen consists of two men, Jacques Servin and Igor Vamos, but they likely have other members to help carry out their projects --also the YesLab.

 The YesMen utilize digital media to:

 - Empower citizens by raising awareness
 - Expose social class inequality